-In a world where change is accelerating at an incredible rate, the need for effective governance is paramount to meet the modern day challenges in our game.
+In a world where change is accelerating at an incredible rate, the need for effective governance is paramount to meet the modern-day challenges in our game.
 Football is not immune to this change and none of us should be afraid to embrace it.
-We believe this Code will help us develop strong governance to promote the success we all strive for.
-We encourage you to adopt it in order to equip our game for a brighter, more successful future.
+I believe adoption of this Code will help us to achieve the success we all strive for and I would encourage you to consider adopting it to help equip our game for a brighter, more successful future.

 Our national community across grassroots football includes more than 100,000 teams and as a football loving nation, there are more than 30 million spectators and 11 million participants.
 Football has the power to inspire and influence societal change.
-This is why it is vital that we are set-up appropriately through exceptional governance.
+It is vital that we are set-up appropriately with exceptional governance structures: football deserves the very best that we have to offer.

-Given the huge responsibility - and privilege - that County FAs have in terms of developing, governing and regulating the game, we have a collective responsibility to ensure that our governance is 'gold standard".
-This will help us deliver the best possible outcomes for football as ultimately, strong governance structures help organisations address potential blind spots, ensuring that the organisation benefits from a strong range of appropriate skills complimented by effective decision-making structures.
+Given the huge responsibility - and privilege - that County FAs have in terms of developing, governing and regulating the game, we have a collective responsibility to ensure that our governance is 'gold standard''.
+This will help us deliver the best possible outcomes for football as ultimately, strong governance structures help organisations address potential shortcomings, ensuring they benefit from a strong range of appropriate skills complimented by effective decision-making structures.
 This reduces risks, improves performance and drives long-term organisational success.

 Football is For All.
 It's a clear statement from The FA about how diversity and inclusion underpins everything that we do.
 It's language that's woven into the organisation.
+It's more important than ever that we have diverse talent shaping thinking across our organisations; on our Boards, Councils and Executive teams.
+Diverse teams bring wider thinking regarding how we do things how we can relate more effectively to our participants and our communities and ultimately improve our performance.